Techary/Leavers-Process-CloudOnly/README.md

 ### How to use
 1. Download the .ps1 in this repo
 2. Browse to the location you saved the file to, right click the file and select `open with powershell`.

-#### You must sign in to 3 different log in boxes.
-This is due to the three different PS modules that 365 has for manipulating different parts.
-WIP to migrate this script to use MS Graph, however Graph is missing too many features for this to take up too much of my attention.